influxdata/telegraf/docs/specs/tsd-006-startup-error-behavior.md

 with its external dependencies prior to beginning the main metrics gathering loop.

+More details can be found in the [related spec.](tsd-008-probe-on-startup.md)

 ## Plugin Requirements

 Plugins participating in handling startup errors must implement the `Start()`